-Leonardo A. Villalón is Dean of the International Center and Professor of Political Science and African Studies at the University of Florida.
-His research specialization is in contemporary African politics, and he has focused in particular on issues of Islam and politics and on democratization in the Sahelian countries of Senegal, Mali, and Niger.
-Villalón’s current research focuses comparatively on religion and the debates on democracy in Senegal, Mali and Niger, as well as religion and educational reform in those countries.
+Leonardo A. Villalón is dean of the International Center and a professor of political science and African studies.
+His research specialization is in contemporary African politics and he has focused in particular on issues of Islam and politics and on democratization in the Sahelian countries of Senegal, Mali and Niger.
+Leonardo's current research focuses comparatively on religion and the debates on democracy in Senegal, Mali and Niger, as well as religion and educational reform in those countries.
 He is also interested in social change and electoral dynamics across the Francophone Sahel.

 Areas of Expertise (8)